snowmobiletrails.com

 Beaver Bay or Silver Bay [maps]

-You can pick up the Red Dot Trail on Hwy 61 in Beaver Bay; or off Hwy 61 on Outer Drive in Silver Bay; ride about 10 miles to Corridor Trail.
+You can pick up the Red Dot Trail on Hwy 61 in Beaver Bay; or off Hwy 61 on Outer Drive in Silver Bay; ride about 10 miles to North Shore State Snowmobile Trail.

 Beaver Bay Lodging and Dining Silver Bay Lodging and Dining